Silangan Industrial Park

 Silangan Industrial Park, also known as Canlubang Industrial Estate, is an industrial zone located at barangay Canlubang, Calamba, Laguna.
 It is situated at Silangan Industrial Avenue and Jose Yulo Avenue.

 Silangan Industrial has numerous plants, factories and subdivisions.
-It is bounded of LISP-1 and CPIP-1.
+It is bounded by Laguna Industrial and Science Park (LISP)-1 and Calamba Premiere International Park (CPIP)-1.

 Canlubang Airstrip

-The Silangan Airstrip Industrial Estate, Calamba 4013, Laguna or also known as Calamba Airfield is the former airstrip use by the military since 1940s, when the sugar estate was established under Jose Yulo.
-Nowadays, the airstrip is defunct, due to the proposal of industrial parks, factories, plants and subdivisions.
-It is bounded of LISP and CPIP-1.
-It is the second largest science park in Laguna, behind the Light Industrial Science Park in Terelay, Cabuyao; it is closely bounded by the San Cristobal River.
+The Silangan Airstrip Industrial Estate or also known as Calamba Airfield was a former airstrip used by the military around the 1940s, when the sugar estate was established under Jose Yulo.
+The airstrip has been since defunct, due to the proposed development of industrial parks, factories, plants and subdivisions.
+It is the second largest science park in Laguna, behind the LISP in Terelay, Cabuyao; and is closely bounded by the San Cristobal River.